Half of all the adults in the UK currently own a pet, but it's not always straightforward to find a pet-friendly rental home.

 1. Visit the vet

-First off, ensure your pet’s vaccinations are up-to-date and that you have all relevant records and certificates.
-If your pet needs medication for any existing conditions, ensure you’re stocked up on it before moving day.
+Make sure your pet’s vaccinations are up-to-date and you have all relevant records and certificates.
+If your pet needs medication for any existing conditions, ensure you’re stocked up before moving day.

 It’s also worth asking the vet about getting some mild sedatives if your pet will be distressed by travelling.
-And he or she may also be able to recommend a new veterinary practice in the area you’re moving to.
+They may also be able to recommend a new veterinary practice in the area you’re moving to.

 2. Don’t stray from routine

-Dogs and cats are both creatures of habit and moving house can be very disrupting to them.
-It might be tricky with so much going on but try to keep as much of your pet’s normal routine in place as possible.
+Dogs and cats are both creatures of habit and moving house can be very disrupting.
+It might be tricky with so much going on, but try to keep as much of your pet’s normal routine in place as possible.

 For example, if you usually shut your cat or dog in the kitchen at night, continue to do this in your new kitchen.
 Keep the position of the bed or basket as like-for-like as possible and make sure you don't change, or even wash, bedding, toys or blankets near to the move.

 Cats should ideally be kept indoors for around two weeks.
 But if you have a dog and are moving locally, try keep your walking route the same where possible.

 A few weeks leading up to the move, get out your pet’s basket or carrier and leave it somewhere in plain sight.

 This will give your cat or dog some time to adjust to being around it, as just the sight and smell of the carrier can be enough to panic them as they’ll associate it with the vet.